Musical Magic: Benefits of Music in the Classroom and 5 Strategies for Incorporating Music

 Many of us listen to music to help us feel energized, focused, inspired, or soothed.
 Our students likely do the same!
 It might be a little bit of a learning curve, but incorporating music in a way that supports emotional well-being and is responsive to students’ needs will pay off in the long run.

-4+ Benefits of Music in the Classroom
+Why Should Students Listen to Music in Class — 7 Benefits of Music in the Classroom

 The benefits of music in the classroom…where to start?
-There are so many, each and every one valuable in its own way.
-As a musician myself, my first instinct to say that music is beneficial in the classroom because it’s beautiful and artistic and inspires students to create beautiful and artistic things, but there is so much more to consider.
+There are so many, each one valuable in its own way.
+As a musician myself, my first instinct is to say that music is beneficial in the classroom because it’s beautiful and artistic and inspires students to create beautiful and artistic things, but there is so much more to consider.

 When it comes to illustrating the value of music in our schools, music educators are seasoned and passionate advocates and have generated a plethora of research for us to draw from.
 While a good chunk of that research focuses on music classrooms specifically, there is much that regular education teachers can apply to their own practices.